ethanglaser/clash-of-clans/README.md

-# clash-of-clans
-Code implemented using the Clash of Clans API features

 # Overview

 These JavaScript files allow for organization of clan and account achievements, stats, etc. using the [Clash of Clans API](https://developer.clashofclans.com/#/).